Restoring Biodiversity: The Power of Rewilding

 Here, you will be able to share your own journey and help others learn how to reforest their patch of land.

-You can also learn more about our re-forestation journey and the steps we took here to help you in your own journey, as well as access handy resources
+You can also learn more about our re-forestation journey and the steps we are taking to help you in your own journey, as well as access handy resources

 It is by no means exhaustive, perfect or linear and every piece of backyard and land is different.
 Sometimes it is a couple of steps forward and one step back.
 And it is a learning process.
 If you can be open to learning and listening to the land, you will soon get feedback on what does and doesn’t work, and how to incorporate changes in the landscape.